Mental Health Is Your Superpower: Just Ask the Minions How They Use It Every Day

 The Lightbulb Moment

 “I get it now,” Bob said.
-“Being a Mental Health Warrior isn’t just fixing problems.
-It’s building the power to face them.”
+“Being a Mental Health Warrior isn’t about being perfect.
+It’s about building the strength to face challenges — so we can triumph over them.”

 Final Training Montage